examLing/examling/HOWTO.md

 # A1 Spreadsheet Validation

-When importing questions from a spreadsheet, like one created in Google Sheets or Excel, `rexamsll` goes through a list of checks to validate the sheet.
+When importing questions from a spreadsheet, like one created in Google Sheets or Excel, `examling` goes through a list of checks to validate the sheet.
 If any check fails, your function will throw an error.

 ## “Dataframe has no values.”

 **Example:**

-    Error in rexamsll:::validate_df(df) :
+    Error in examling:::validate_df(df) :
       Dataframe has no values.
 Did you select the wrong sheet?

 This error occurs when you try to import data from a spreadsheet that